English

 Research a pro or anti war poet

-Watch an adaptation of “Romeo and Juliet”
+Watch an adaptation of “Henry V”

 Research The Great Dust, Black Lives Matter, read an article on George Floyd